 There is a wide variety of individuals and institutions interested in ensuring that Getty’s digital presence is preserved.
 A search for “getty.edu” on the Internet Archive’s Wayback Machine shows that in the past two decades there were over 4,700 captures of the Getty’s website.
 The Getty’s formal web archiving initiatives didn’t begin until 2016, but other institutions and individuals have captured the website all the way back to 1998.

 Moving forward, we aim to further enrich our web archiving program.
-“We’re delighted to be finally proactively capturing our public presence more comprehensively,” Enneking said.
+“We’re delighted to be finally proactively capturing our public presence more comprehensively,” Nancy said.
 Capturing this content is the first step in ensuring access for future researchers.